KRWCLASSIC/weget/readme.md

 - add weget to path function yes
 - dryparse and fix parsing
 - `download --run/-r` argument due to `winget install` doesnt run GUI installer
+- `weget reinstall` for error: ```Found an existing package already installed.
+Trying to upgrade the installed package...
+A newer version was found, but the install technology is different from the current version installed.
+Please uninstall the package and install the newer version.```, will do `..uninstall & weget install` on the package.

 ## Building